-To test the effect of the feature initialization penalty γ , a scenario is created with three equidistant (in angle) features, with an elevation angle ranging from 0 to $\frac{1}{2}\pi$ rad from the x-axis, plus one with an elevation angle of 0.5 rad.
-The goal of this experiment is to demonstrate that a feature like γ is desirable to counteract sudden increases in acceleration (jerky behaviour), because that is exactly what you would expect when a new feature enters the field-of-view.
+To test the effect of the feature initialization penalty γ , a scenario is created with three features along an arc, with an elevation angle of $\frac{1}{4}\pi$, $\frac{1}{2}\pi$ and 0.5 rad respectively, see figure 4.40.
+The goal of this experiment is to demonstrate that a functionality like the γ penalty is desirable to counteract sudden increases in acceleration (jerky behaviour), because that is exactly what you would expect when a new feature enters the field-of-view.

-Figures 4.38, 4.39 and 4.40 show that this happens.
+Figures 4.41, 4.42 and 4.43 show that this happens.
 Next, the effect of γ is applied with a maturation time $t_m = 1$ s.
-The resulting response is shown in figures 4.41, 4.42 and 4.43.
+The resulting response is shown in figures 4.44, 4.45 and 4.46.
 These figures show that the response is smoothed.
 The downside of this effect is that the response takes longer to converge.
 Another side-effect of γ is the creation of a sawtooth-wave like form for the torque response.
 However, this effect does not form a problem, as the discretization process and the inertia effect limit the consequences of this disturbance.